OpenMendel/TraitSimulation.jl/docs/src/index.md

 There is a lack of software available to geneticists who wish to calculate power and sample sizes in designing a study on genetics data.
 Typically, the study power depends on assumptions about the underlying disease model.
 Many power calculating software tools operate as a black box and do not allow for customization.
 To develop custom tests, researchers can develop their own simulation procedures to carry out power calculations.
 One limitation with many existing methods for simulating traits conditional on genotypes is that these methods are limited to normally distributed traits and to fixed effects.

 This software package, TraitSimuliation.jl addresses the need for simulated trait data in genetic analyses.
 This package generates data sets that will allow researchers to accurately check the validity of programs and to calculate power for their proposed studies.
-This package gives users the ability to easily simulate phenotypic traits under GLMs or LMMs conditional on PLINK formatted genotype data [3].
+This package gives users the ability to easily simulate phenotypic traits under GLMs or VCMs conditional on PLINK formatted genotype data [3].
 In addition, we include customized simulation utilities that accompany specific genetic analysis options in Open-Mendel; for example, ordered, multinomial traits.
 We demonstrate these simulation utilities on the example dataset described below.

 ## Demonstration